jjolano/shadow/README.md

 ### palera1n

 * On iOS 16.2+, Substitute appears to have issues hooking C functions.
-In this case, please use the `fishhook` hooking library.
+In this case, please use the `fishhook` hooking library or replace Substitute with ElleKit (?).
-* On iOS 16.4+, `libSandy` is currently reported to not work.
-Shadow is unable to function due to not being able to load preferences.
-Should be fixed in libSandy 1.1.

 ## Troubleshooting